pythonadventurer/RobsPythonTools/README.rst

 Documentation
 =============
 See the docstrings and comments in the code.

-Obviously you'll need to change the paths in the configuration file ``config.ini`` to locations on your own PC.
+WARNING: Documentation is a work in progress.

 License